JamieMason/ImageOptim-CLI/README.md

     $ npm install -g imageoptim-cli

+ImageOptim-CLI is written in Shell and AppleScript, so you don't _need_ Node.js or npm.
+You can install manually by downloading the latest zip then adding ImageOptim-CLI to your [$PATH](https://en.wikipedia.org/wiki/PATH_\(variable\)).

+	$ curl --output imageoptim-cli.zip https://codeload.github.com/JamieMason/ImageOptim-CLI/zip/1.4.5
+	$ unzip imageoptim-cli.zip
+	$ export PATH=$PATH:imageoptim-cli/bin

 ## Grunt Plugin

-If you use [Grunt](http://gruntjs.com) the ImageOptim-CLI plugin is [grunt-imageoptim](https://github.com/JamieMason/grunt-imageoptim).
+The ImageOptim-CLI [Grunt](http://gruntjs.com) plugin is [grunt-imageoptim](https://github.com/JamieMason/grunt-imageoptim).

 ## Demo

-There's a [short video on YouTube](https://www.youtube.com/watch?v=HGBounRIzSs) to give you an idea of how it works.
+There's a short [video demo](https://www.youtube.com/watch?v=HGBounRIzSs) to give you an idea of how it works.

+## Examples

+### Optimise a directory of images

+This command will optimise all image files in your Awesome project.

+    imageOptim --directory ~/Sites/Awesome # [options]

+### Optimise a filtered set of images

+This command will optimise just the .jpg files in your Awesome project.

+    find ~/Sites/Awesome -name '*.jpg' | imageOptim # [options]

+### Passing additional options

+The long format for enabling options is as follows;

+    imageOptim --jpeg-mini --image-alpha --quit --directory path/to/images

+The equivalent of the above in short format is as follows;

+    imageOptim -j -a -q -d path/to/images

+### Adding to git pre-commit hook

+Adding the below to `your_project/.git/hooks/pre-commit` will run ImageOptim-CLI each time you commit new and changed files into your project.
+Any files which aren't images will be ignored.

+    git diff --cached --name-only --diff-filter=ACM | imageOptim # [options]

 ## Usage